Billionaire Profile

 Early Life

-Thomas Joseph Morris was born in Liverpool, England, on February 10, 1954.
-He is the son of a shopkeeper and grew up as one of seven children.
-Morris received a degree in engineering.
+Tom Morris was born Thomas Joseph Morris on February 10, 1954, in Liverpool, England.
+He is the son of a shopkeeper and grew up as one of seven children, witnessing firsthand the world of retail from a young age.
+His family has been involved in the retail business for three generations.

 Rise to Success